wistia/wistia-open-docs/_posts/player-api.md

 Method                  | Description
 ------                  | -----------
 bind(event, function)   | This lets you execute a function when a video event occurs.
-Possible values for "event" are: "play", "pause", "end", "conversion", and "timechange". duration()              | Returns the length of the video in seconds hashedId()              | Returns the hashedId of the video height()                | Gets the current height of the embed (the video plus any plugins above or below).
+Possible values for "event" are: "play", "pause", "end", "conversion", "secondchange", and "timechange". duration()              | Returns the length of the video in seconds hashedId()              | Returns the hashedId of the video height()                | Gets the current height of the embed (the video plus any plugins above or below).